DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 ## Update local development environment

-Add the following environment variables to the `.env` file in the root of the microservice to use the developer Service Bus queues during local development:
+Configure you development environment so that the following environment variables are available for local development:

 ```
 MESSAGE_QUEUE_HOST=<INSERT_VALUE_FROM_AZURE_PORTAL>